bfpepper/interdisciplinary-planning/end-of-mod-planning/appreciative_inquiry.markdown

 As a group, discuss the questions “what might be” and “what should be."
 Write down the list of ideas that your group thinks "should be."

 ## Report Out and Voting (5 min)
-Send a representative from your group to the front of the room where your site is gathered.
-Each group representative will report out their ideas.
-Topics will be posted in Slack for each person to vote on.
-After everyone has voted, students will split into groups based on the topics they're interested in and will develop a plan of action for developing around that strength next module.
+Send a representative from your group to the front of the room.
+Each group representative will report out their group's top two ideas.
+The facilitator will select the top 5-6 topics.
+Students will split into groups based on the topics they're interested in and will develop a plan of action for developing around that strength next module.

-## Planning (25 min)
+## Planning (20 min)
-What would it take, look like to launch this idea?
+Once you're in your new groups, discuss what it would take and look like to launch this idea?
+Assign the following roles to people in your group.

+* **Facilitator:** Ensures that every individual in the group has a chance to contribute to the conversation.

+* **Notekeeper:** Takes notes to record the action planand submits the idea, action plan, and names of group members [here](https://goo.gl/forms/AmIBtkTyb5L8NJGf2) at the end of the session.

+* **Reporter: ** Reports back to the whole group at the end of the session.

+* **Participant (all):** Listens actively, is respectful and engaged, takes responsibility for all members having a chance to share their perspectives and learn from others.

+## Share Out (5 min)
+A representative from each group will share out their action plan.